ShahinSHH/Hybrid-CT-CAPS/README.md

 # Hybrid-CT-CAPS

-Recently, we have proposed a fully-automated framework based on Capsule Networks, referred to as the CT-CAPS, to distinguish COVID-19 infection from normal and Community Acquired Pneumonia (CAP) cases using chest Computed Tomography (CT) scans which is published at the <a href="https://2021.ieeeicassp.org">IEEE ICASSP 2021</a>.
+Recently, we have proposed a fully-automated framework based on Capsule Networks, referred to as the <a href="https://github.com/ShahinSHH/CT-CAPS">CT-CAPS</a>, to distinguish COVID-19 infection from normal and Community Acquired Pneumonia (CAP) cases using chest Computed Tomography (CT) scans which is published at the <a href="https://2021.ieeeicassp.org">IEEE ICASSP 2021</a>.